Arthur Schopenhauer: Giordano Bruno and Spinoza

-Schopenhauer saw Bruno and Spinoza as philosophers not bound to their age or nation.
+Schopenhauer saw Giordano Bruno and Spinoza as philosophers not bound to their age or nation.
 "Both were fulfilled by the thought, that as manifold the appearances of the world may be, it is still one being, that appears in all of them. ...
 Consequently, there is no place for God as creator of the world in their philosophy, but God is the world itself."

-Schopenhauer expressed regret that Spinoza stuck for the presentation of his philosophy with the concepts of scholasticism and Cartesian philosophy, and tried to use geometrical proofs that do not hold because of vague and overly broad definitions.
+Schopenhauer expressed regret that Spinoza stuck, for the presentation of his philosophy, with the concepts of scholasticism and Cartesian philosophy, and tried to use geometrical proofs that do not hold because of vague and overly broad definitions.
 Bruno on the other hand, who knew much about nature and ancient literature, presented his ideas with Italian vividness, and is amongst philosophers the only one who comes near Plato's poetic and dramatic power of exposition.

 Schopenhauer noted that their philosophies do not provide any ethics, and it is therefore very remarkable that Spinoza called his main work Ethics.
 In fact, it could be considered complete from the standpoint of life-affirmation, if one completely ignores morality and self-denial.
 It is yet even more remarkable that Schopenhauer mentions Spinoza as an example of the denial of the will, if one uses the French biography by Jean Maximilien Lucas as the key to Tractatus de Intellectus Emendatione.

 Immanuel Kant

-The importance of Kant for Schopenhauer, in philosophy as well as on a personal level, cannot be overstated.
-Kant's philosophy was the foundation of Schopenhauer's, and he had high praise for the Transcendental Aesthetic section of Kant's Critique of Pure Reason.
-Schopenhauer maintained that Kant stands in the same relation to philosophers such as Berkeley and Plato, as Copernicus to Hicetas, Philolaus, and Aristarchus: Kant succeeded in demonstrating what previous philosophers merely asserted.
+Kant's influence on Schopenhauer's development, personally as well as in philosophy, was extensive.
+Kant's philosophy lies at the foundation of Schopenhauer's, and he had high praise for the Transcendental Aesthetic section of Kant's Critique of Pure Reason.
+Schopenhauer maintained that Kant stands in the same relation to philosophers such as Berkeley and Plato, as Copernicus to Hicetas, Philolaus, and Aristarchus of Samos: Kant succeeded in demonstrating what previous philosophers merely asserted.

 Schopenhauer writes about Kant's influence on his work in the preface to the second edition of The World as Will and Representation:

 In his study room, one bust was of Buddha, the other was of Kant.
-The bond which Schopenhauer felt with the philosopher of Königsberg is demonstrated in an unfinished poem he dedicated to Kant (included in volume 2 of the Parerga):
+The bond that Schopenhauer felt with the philosopher is demonstrated in an unfinished poem he dedicated to Kant (included in volume 2 of the Parerga):

 Schopenhauer dedicated one fifth of his main work, The World as Will and Representation, to a detailed criticism of the Kantian philosophy.

 Schopenhauer praised Kant for his distinction between appearance and the thing-in-itself, whereas the general consensus in German idealism was that this was the weakest spot of Kant's theory, since, according to Kant, causality can find application on objects of experience only, and consequently, things-in-themselves cannot be the cause of appearances.
 The inadmissibility of this reasoning was also acknowledged by Schopenhauer.
 He insisted that this was a true conclusion, drawn from false premises.